Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Discussion

 \section{Discussion}

-One surprising finding of this work is that the integrand solutions contain a large number of free parameters, while at the same time manifesting all dual Jacobi relations.
-Practically, this is a very desiring property in particular for the high-loop construction via CK duality.
-Such free parameters can be understood as deformations of the integrand which do not change the final form factor result.
+An interesting finding of this work is that the integrand solutions contain a large number of free parameters, while at the same time manifesting all dual Jacobi relations.
+Practically, this is a very appealing property for the high-loop construction using the CK-dual ansatz.
+Such free parameters can be understood as deformations of the integrand that do not change the final form factor result.
 Below we discuss the origin of these deformations.

-We first make it clear that the free parameters we find have no relation to the traditional gauge transformations which correspond to changing external polarization vectors as $\varepsilon^\mu_i \rightarrow \varepsilon^\mu_i + x p^\mu_i$.
-This is simply because that the loop corrections are independent of polarization vectors.
+We first point out that the free parameters we find have \emph{no} relation to the traditional gauge transformations that correspond to changing external polarization vectors as $\varepsilon^\mu_i \rightarrow \varepsilon^\mu_i + \alpha p^\mu_i$ for arbitrary $\alpha$.
+This is simply because the loop corrections are independent of polarization vectors.

-Another type of integrand transformation is the so-called \emph{generalized gauge transformation} (GGT) \cite{Bern:2010ue}, which is known based on the color Jacobi relations.
-For example, one can deform the numerators associated with $s,t,u$-channal trivalent graphs as
+Another type of integrand transformation is the so-called \emph{generalized gauge transformation} (GGT) \cite{Bern:2010ue}.
+For example, one can deform the numerators associated with $s,t,u$-channel trivalent graphs as

 for arbitrary $\Delta$ without changing the amplitude or form factor results.
 At loop level, such a transformation typically breaks the dual Jacobi relations, since $s+t+u\neq0$, see Fig.~\ref{fig:loopCK}.